pytroll/satpy/doc/source/dev_guide/plugins.rst

 pyproject.toml
 --------------

-A ``pyproject.toml`` file can be used to define the metadata and configuration for a python package.
+We recommend using a ``pyproject.toml`` file can be used to define the metadata and configuration for a python package.
 With this file it is possible to use package building tools to make an installable package.
 By using a special feature called "entry points" we can configure our package to its satpy features are automatically discovered by Satpy.

 A ``pyproject.toml`` file is typically placed in the root of a project repository and at the same level as the package (ex. ``satpy_myplugin/``